Vedantspit/FynVid/README.md

 - Upload and manage videos
 - Like, comment, and view videos
 - View events are processed asynchronously via Kafka
+- Cursor-based pagination for infinite scrolling video feeds (O(1) query performance)

 ### **Playlists**

-- Create, update, delete playlists
+- Create, update, and delete playlists
-- Add/remove videos
+- Add or remove videos dynamically

 ### **Likes & Comments**

+- Nested comment system
-- Real-time updates
+- Real-time UI updates
-- Kafka producers trigger notification events
+- Kafka producers emit events for engagement actions

 ### **Notifications**

-- When someone:
+Triggered when a user:

-  - Likes your video
+- Likes a video
-  - Comments
+- Comments on a video
-  - Subscribes
+- Subscribes to a channel

-- Kafka consumers create notifications asynchronously
+Kafka consumers handle notification creation asynchronously to reduce API latency.

 ### **Subscriptions**